Yonsei-MILab/ANN-MWF/README.md

 The paper entitled : "Artificial neural network for multi-echo gradient echo based myelin water fraction estimation" was submitted to Magnetic Resonance in Medicine.

-When using our code or dataset for research publications, please cite our paper.
+When using our code for research publications, please cite our paper.

 ## Usage